16th Venice Architecture Biennale 2018 – pavilions, program, events

-The core of the Biennale 2018 will consist of the two curators’ exhibitions at the Arsenale Corderie and in the Central Pavilion at Giardini which will feature seventy-one participants overall /including (tra cui anche Alvaro Siza, BIG, EMBT, Alison Brooks, DS+R, Chipperfield, Carme Pinós, SANAA, Souto Moura, Peter Zumthor, O’Donnell + Tuomey, Studio Gang, Odile Decq, Cino Zucchi, and Maria Giuseppina Grasso Cannizzo), these main sections will be completed by two Special Sections: the first, with16 participants, is titled “Close Encounter, meetings with remarkable projects”,and will present works that originate in a reflection on well-known buildings of the past; the second, “The Practice of Teaching”, will collect projects developed by 12 participants as part of teaching experiences.
+The core of the Biennale 2018 will consist of the two curators’ exhibitions at the Arsenale Corderie and in the Central Pavilion at Giardini which will feature seventy-one participants overall /including Alvaro Siza, BIG, EMBT, Alison Brooks, DS+R, Chipperfield, Carme Pinós, SANAA, Souto Moura, Peter Zumthor, O’Donnell + Tuomey, Studio Gang, Odile Decq, Cino Zucchi, and Maria Giuseppina Grasso Cannizzo), these main sections will be completed by two Special Sections: the first, with16 participants, is titled “Close Encounter, meetings with remarkable projects”, and will present works that originate in a reflection on well-known buildings of the past; the second, “The Practice of Teaching”, will collect projects developed by 12 participants as part of teaching experiences.

 Along with the curator’s exhibitions, the 16th Architecture Biennale will include 65 national pavilions which will develop their own interpretation of the main theme.
-Seven countries participates at the Architecture Biennale for the first time: Antigua & Barbuda, Saudi Arabia, Guatemala, Lebanon, Mongolia, Pakistan, and the Holy See.
+Seven countries participate at the Architecture Biennale for the first time: Antigua & Barbuda, Saudi Arabia, Guatemala, Lebanon, Mongolia, Pakistan, and the Holy See.

-Just for example, we report themes and curators of some of them.
+We report below themes and curators of some of them.

 “Arcipelago Italia”, the Italian pavilion curated by Mario Cucinella, will focus on small architectures and redevelopment projects in smaller urban areas in Italy.